Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A team is managing an AWS account that is a member of an organization in AWS Organizations.
 The organization has consolidated billing features enabled.
 The account hosts several applications.
 A SysOps administrator has applied tags to resources within the account to reflect the environment.
 The team needs a report of the breakdown of charges by environment.
 What should the SysOps administrator do to meet this requirement?

 - [ ] Filter, map, and categorize resource groups in Tag Editor.
-- [ ] Ensure that the organization's service control policies (SCPs) allow access to cost allocation tags.
+- [ ] Ensure that the organization's Service Control Policies (SCPs) allow access to cost allocation tags.
 - [ ] Ensure that the IAM credentials that are used to access Cost Explorer have permissions to group cost by tags.
 - [x] Activate the tag keys for cost allocation on the organization's management account.